stefanwille/crystal-redis/README.md

 ## Development

 This project requires a locally running redis server running on port 6379 and with a unix socket located at /tmp/redis.sock.
-Then you can the specs via
+Then you can run the specs via

 `$ crystal spec`

 [See more information](https://github.com/stefanwille/crystal-redis/blob/master/CONTRIBUTING.md).

+### WARNING

+Running the spec will delete database number 0!

 ## Questions, Bugs & Support